-- Scrubs are to be worn and must be gray with the Baylor Communication Sciences and Disorders logo purchased from the Baylor Book Store.
-These are to be worn in evaluations and treatment of clients. - Well-kept athletic shoes may be worn with your scrubs. - Any sportswear or jackets (no hoodies or full sweatshirt) must be gray or black. - Keep hair away from your face if necessary, use a clip to keep it back during therapy. - Facial hair must be trimmed neatly. - Hair must be considered a natural color such as blonde, brunette, natural red. - Tattoos must be covered.

-- No piercings except for one earring in each lobe.
+- Adhere to the dress code of the facility - Optional if allowed by your facility: Baylor CSD scrubs may be worn with the Baylor Communication Sciences and Disorders logo and purchased from the Baylor Book Store. - Well-kept athletic shoes may be worn with your scrubs. - Any sportswear or jackets (no hoodies or full sweatshirt) must be gray or black. - Keep hair away from your face if necessary, use a clip to keep it back during therapy. - Facial hair must be trimmed neatly. - Hair must be considered a natural color such as blonde, brunette, natural red. - Tattoos must be covered. - No piercings except for one earring in each lobe.
 Studs only, no dangling or extra-large earrings. - No perfume or scented lotions. - No excessive jewelry. - Nails must be natural and a shortened length.
 Avoid all "fake" nails.